September 4, 2025

 There’s no explanation for this behavior other than the birds’ natural curiosity.
 It’s an extremely rare and special interaction that doesn’t occur anywhere else in the world.
 I have noticed that once the birds have mated they are not as keen to come down – I wonder if it is a strange mating ritual!

-FOR RESERVATION ENQUIRIES
+FOR RESERVATION INQUIRIES

-CALL +61 2 9918 4355 OR ENQUIRE HERE
+CALL +61 2 9918 4355 OR INQUIRE HERE

-Join our mailing list for exclusive offers and the latest news from Baillie Lodges and Tierra Hotels.
+Join our mailing list for exclusive updates from Beckons.

 By using this website, you agree to our use of cookies in accordance with our Privacy Policy.